canada-ca/design-system/mandatory-templates/institutional-profile-pages.md

     <section>
         <h2 id="use">When to use</h2>
         <p>
+           The institutional landing page serves as the home page of the department, agency or organization.
 The purpose of this page is to help people find information and services with a focus on top tasks.
         </p>
         <p>It should also allow people to find additional content, including:</p>
         <ul>